World War II: The American Draft--Military Conscription

 Renewal of Selective Service (August 1941)

-The isolations were not silenced with their defeat over Selective Service (September 1940), Roosevelt's Third term (November 1940), and Lend Lease (March 1941).
+The isolations were not silenced with their defeat over Selective Service (September 1940), Roosevelt's Third term (November 1940), and approval of Lend Lease (March 1941).
 The Unites States virtually did not have an army before the Selective Srvice Act was passed.
+And even adter it the U.S. Army was still small, untrained, and poorly equipped.
 This was the first step in building a 6 million man army.
-The isolations staged a major effort to defeat the renewal of the act.
-Despite the war in Europe and Japanese advances in the Pacific, there was considerable resistance in Congress for not renewing the Selective Service Act.
-The resistance was led by the Republican minority, but the draft was such a sensitive issue that they were joined by enough Democrats that renewal as in question.
-The NAZI suprise attack on the Soviet Unionwas another clear indicator of what Hitler was capable of doing and that fighting him with allies was essential.
+The 1940 Selective Service Act authorized conscription for 1 year.
+As a esult, the isolations staged a major effort to defeat the renewal of the act in 1941.
+It would be the last major effort by the Isolationists.
+Despite the war in Europe and Japanese advances in the Pacific, there was considerable resistance in Congress for renewing the Selective Service Act.
+Many mothers anhd wives wrote to their Congrsssmen complaining.
+The resistance to renewal was led by the Republican minority, but the draft was such a sensitive issue that they were joined by enough Democrats that renewal was in serious question.
+The NAZI suprise attack on the Soviet Union was another clear indicator of what Hitler was capable of doing.
+Any thinking soul could reason that fighting the NAZIs with allies was essential.
+At the time the 1940 debate took place, the survival of Britain was in question.
+When the 1941 debate took place, it was the survival of the Soviet Union that was in question.
 The isolationists, however, again resisted the draft.
-Failire to renew Selective Service would have meant that the men drafted in 1940 would go home and that America would have entered World War II essentially without an army.
-Subsequently in a razor-thin Congressional vote on the eve of Pearl Harbor, the Selective Serbice Act was renwed (August 1941).
-While the President was with Churchill at the Atlantic Conference when the House approved the renewal of Selective Service by 1 lone vote.
+They convinced themselves that War with the NAZIs was not enevitable.
+Failire to renew Selective Service would have meant that the men drafted in 1940 would go home only a few weeks before Pearl Harbor. hus America would have entered World War II essentially without an army.
+I a razor-thin Congressional vote on the eve of Pearl Harbor, the Selective Serbice Act was renwed (August 1941).
+President Roosevelt was with Churchill at the Atlantic Conference when the House voted to renew Selective Service by 1 lone vote.
 The vote was 203 to 202.
-There were attempts to change votes and runa a vote count, but Speaker Rayburn gaveked them down.
+There were attempts to change votes and run a a vote count, but Speaker Rayburn gavelled them down.
 To gain even this margin, the bill had to include a commitment not to send draftees out of the Hemisphere without Congressional authorization.
 [Black, p.
 656.]
 Renewal permitted the Army to keep the one-year draftees.
+And to add a second year class of draftees.

 Wheeler's Postcards